Hamidalavi/examid-gaming-journey/README.md

 > A: Doing fingertip grip as a default, I mean there is a little space between mouse and palm
 >> B: My pinky, ring and thumb fingers are NOT positioned nearly parallel to the mousepad
 >>> C: For fast movement and reaction, pushing my fingers down.
 NOTE: do not always push your fingers down, push only in sensitive situations!
 Because it causes a hand fatigue and reducing the accuracy
+22. Bring the table higher (or chair lower), then I opened my armpits because I didn't want to raise my shoulders anymore.
+As a result, I played with the best speed and freedom of action and without friction with the mouse, keyboard and even the controller
-22. Congratulations, Examid is now going to be a Pro Player (not yet!)
+23. Congratulations, Examid is now going to be a Pro Player with mouse and keyboard

 ---